 #

 A few hours later, the city began to grow dark.
-Vivenna stood on the balcony at the front of the home, looking out over the city.
-Most of the buildings on the row had such balconies on the second story.
+Vivenna stood on the house’s second-stroy balcony, looking out over the city.
+Most of the buildings on her street row had such balconies on the front of them.
 Ostentatious or not, they did provide a good view of T’Telir.

 The city glowed with light.
 On the larger streets, lamps lined the sidewalks, lit each night by city workers.
 Many of the buildings glowed as well.
 Such expenditure of oil and candles still amazed her.
 Yet, in Idris, the only oil they had came from the lowlands.
 Here, such things were much more economical.